freon4dsl/Freon-documentation/docu-content/010_Documentation/050_Typing_and_Validating/020_Validator/+page.md

 - Non-optional properties must be set.
 - Non-optional lists must contain at least one element.
-- Names of model units must be valid identifiers.
 - Any reference must resolve to an existing element.